 The available Japanese invasion forces were comparative small.
 From the total of 51 divisions in China and Manchuria only 11 were available in December 1941.

-Even in 1943 the commitment in China still amounted to 25 infantry divisions, 1 armoured division, 11 mixed brigades, 1 cavalry brigade and 1 flying division – a total of 620,000 men and 14,000 vehicles.
-This force, known as the Kwantung Army, was called upon to provide a constant stream of reinforcements for the Pacific War, and by 1945 its units were understrength and too weak to pose any real threat.
+Even in 1943 the commitment in China still amounted to 25 infantry divisions, 1 armored division, 11 mixed brigades, 1 cavalry brigade and 1 flying division – a total of 620,000 men and 14,000 vehicles.
+This force, known as the Kwantung Army, was called upon to provide a constant stream of reinforcements for the Pacific War, and by 1945 its units were under strength and too weak to pose any real threat.

 |Kwangtung Army (Manchuria)||Armies not known||total 13 divisions|

 |China Expedition Forces (China)||1st, 11th, 12th, 13th Armies||total 21 Divisions|